 As defined by the Operational Guidelines for the Implementation of the World Heritage Convention , Outstanding Universal Value means that a site has cultural and/or natural significance which is so exceptional that it transcends national boundaries and is of importance to present and future generations of all humanity.

 Who maintains the World Heritage List?

-The list is maintained by the World Heritage Programme administered by the UNESCO World Heritage Committee.
-The Committee is made up of elected representatives of 21 of the current 191 countries that have signed and ratified The World Heritage Convention.
+The list is maintained by the World Heritage Centre, staffed by UNESCO in Paris.
+The World Heritage Committee (the Committee), which makes decisions about adding sites to the World Heritage List, is made up of 21 countries, elected on a rotating basis from among the current 194 countries that have signed and ratified The World Heritage Convention.
 These countries are referred to as State Parties.